arangodb/docs/3.11/graphs.md

 directional relationships, such as cause and effect or the flow of material, energy, or information.
 In undirected graphs, edges don't have a direction and the relationship between two vertices is considered to be the same in both directions.
+For example, a friendship is a symmetrical relationships.
+If _Mary_ is a friend of _John_, then _John_ is equally a friend of _Mary_.
+On the other hand, _Mary_ may subscribe to what _John_' posts online, but this does not automatically make _John_ a subscriber of _Mary_'s posts.
+It is an asymmetrical relationship in graph terms.
 These two types of graphs have different properties and different algorithms exist to analyze the data.

 <!--
 Graphs can have different structures, called **topologies**.
 The topology